-Individuals with right attributes deserve a leader’s role.
+Individuals with the right attributes deserve a leader’s role.
 A great way to promote gender equality is by granting leadership roles for deserving candidates, irrespective of their gender.
 As per the latest “The Global Gender Gap Report – 2017” from the World Economic Forum, it states that women represent fewer than 50% of leaders in every industry analysed.
-And in some industries such as Energy, Mining, and Manufacturing, women leadership representation drops to just 20% globally.
-With a better representation of women in leadership roles inadvertently improves gender equality at the workplace as more women will be hired across the board.
+And in some industries such as Energy, Mining, and Manufacturing, women’s leadership representation drops to just 20% globally.
+A better representation of women in leadership roles inadvertently improves gender equality at the workplace as more women will be hired across the board.
 Also, with a high number of women in leadership roles, there will be a higher percentage of female employees entering due to opportunities in career advancement and mentorship.

 - Equal Pay

 The concept of equal pay is an important element to consider in an organization.
-Pay should be reliant on job role, and a regular pay structure needs to be introduced to improve transparency and to eliminate discriminatory pay rate issues.
+Pay should be reliant on job roles, and a regular pay structure needs to be introduced to improve transparency and to eliminate discriminatory pay rate issues.
 Altogether, decisions involving remuneration should be informed to employees prior to avoid any sort of misunderstanding.
 Contrarily, conducting an annual pay audit can be done to evaluate whether gender bias is taking place in an organization or not.

 Companies across the globe should start taking steps to offer equal pay for women as they are no longer considered as a weak gender anymore.
 Even though both developed and developing countries have tried to address the gender inequality issue, yet the issue still persists in many SMB’s and as well as in global MNC’s.